Protesting Dutch farmers dump manure, garbage on roads

-THE HAGUE, Netherlands -- Dutch farmers resumed protests at government plans to reduce nitrogen emissions Wednesday by dumping manure and garbage on highways and setting fires alongside roads.
+THE HAGUE, Netherlands -- Dutch farmers protested government plans to reduce nitrogen emissions by dumping manure and garbage Wednesday on highways and setting fires alongside roads — the latest actions in a summer of discontent.
+Police urged them to stop for safety reasons and were investigating who was responsible.

 “I see the talks as a turning point: breaking the deadlock together,” mediator Johan Remkes said.
 “The cabinet has assured me that there is room and joint solutions are possible.”